wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

 Create a Custom Plugin
 ----------------------
-In order to define a plugin, the plugin class must be a sublclass of `edu.wpi.first.shuffleboard.api.Plugin <https://github.com/wpilibsuite/shuffleboard/blob/master/api/src/main/java/edu/wpi/first/shuffleboard/api/plugin/Plugin.java>`_.
+In order to define a plugin, the plugin class must be a sublclass of `edu.wpi.first.shuffleboard.api.Plugin <https://github.com/wpilibsuite/shuffleboard/blob/master/api/src/main/java/edu/wpi/first/shuffleboard/api/plugin/Plugin.java>`_ or one of its subclasses.
 An example of a plugin class would be as following.

 .. tabs::